BerbelStyle/PhoneCatalog/phonecatalog/README.md

 <li>A description</li>
 </ul>

-Also, if you clicked on <b>characteristics</b> it will show you the next information about the smartphone:
+Also, if you click on <b>characteristics</b> it will show you the next information about the smartphone:

 <ul>
 <li>Price</li>